-At Dallas Interworld Spaceport Erika Muller stopped at the Trans Planet booth, still slightly wet from the rain outside; the Bullet debarking station was separated from Spaceport Gate A-8 by thirty meters of empty space.
+At Dallas Interworld Spaceport Erika Muller stopped at the TransPlanet booth, still slightly wet from the rain outside; the Bullet debarking station was separated from Spaceport Gate A-8 by thirty meters of empty space.
 When she spoke her voice had picked up a slight but noticeable New York accent.
 "I'm here to pick up my ticket.
 Muller, Erika."
 The 'bot at the counter said politely, in a voice strongly reminiscent of sensable star Adam Selstrom, "Yes, 'Selle Muller.
 Please identify."
 Erika touched her handheld to the payment strip; it lit green.
-Adam Selstroms voice said, "Thank you, 'Selle Muller.
-Your semiballistic leaves from Gate A-ll at one oh five a.m.; it arrives at Unification Spaceport, New York, at four-twelve a.m.
+Adam Selstrom's voice said, "Thank you, 'Selle Muller.
+Your semiballistic leaves from Gate A-11 at 1:05 A.M.; it arrives at Unification Spaceport, New York, at 4:12 A.M.
 Eastern Standard Time.
 Thank you for traveling with TransPlanet."
-Her ticket specified a window seat.
+HER TICKET SPECIFIED a window seat.
 Once launch boost ceased, the slim, short man who had been seated next to Erika Muller tried to start up a conversation.
 "What are you going to New York for, anyway?
-I've got a sales meeting myself-I sell highspeed molar memory products.
-Capitol City's no fun but the rest of New York is still good for-" The clouds beneath her were a pale ocean that nearly hid Earth from view; patches of blue and brown peeked through the cotton white.
-The curve of the Earth grew visible as she watched.
-Without looking at the man at her side Erika said, "I don't want to talk to you," and then turned her head away from him and looked out the window, at the sphere of Earth, the rest of the way down to New York.
+I've got a sales meeting myself-I sell high-speed molar memory products.
+Capitol City's no fun but the rest of New York is still good for-" The clouds beneath her were a pale ocean that nearly hid the Earth from view; patches of blue and brown peeked through the cotton white.
+The curve of Earth grew visible as she watched.
+Without looking at the man at her side Erika said, "I don't want to talk to you," and then turned her head away from him and looked out the window, at the sphere of the Earth, the rest of the way down to New York.
 She did not think she had been followed after leaving Goddess Home.

-At least not in Realtime-and if anyone had attempted to follow her through the Crystal Wind, Erika thought that Ralf the Wise and Powerful would surely have stopped him.
-At 4:48 a.m., on Friday, June 29, Erika Muller touched her handheld to the cab's meter, waited for the meter light to go green, and stepped from the cab as the canopy swung open.
-The dojo sat in the heart of Greenwich Village in lower Manhattan, on the third story of an ancient five-story brown-stone walk-up; Robert owned the upper three stories.
-The building had no magley; Erika used the stairs.
+At least not in Realtime-and if anyone had attempted to follow her through the Crystal Wind, Erika thought that Ralf the Wise and Powerful would surely have stopped them.
+AT 4:48 A.M., on Friday, June 29, Erika Muller touched her handheld to the cab's meter, waited for the meter light to go green, and stepped from the cab as the canopy swung open.
+The dojo sat in the heart of Greenwich Village in lower Manhattan, on the third story of an ancient five-story brownstone walk-up; Robert owned the upper three stories.
+The building had no maglev; Erika used the stairs.